sheinsight/reactive/docs/usage/react.md

 :::

 ## Step 3.
-Mutate the store anywhere
+Mutate the Store Anywhere

 You can mutate the state anywhere you like.
 Reactive will automatically trigger re-render.
 You can switch Code Group to see how to mutate the store.